sblisesivdin/gpaw-tools/installation/wsl.md

     sudo apt update
     sudo apt upgrade

-You do not need to install X server on your Windows to use with WSLg.
+You do not need to install an X server on your Windows to use with WSLg.

 ### WSL2 memory problem
 By default, the WSL2 will consume up to 50% of the total system memory up to 8GB at max.
 However, it is possible to configure an upper limit for the memory and swap usage.
 Firstly, you must create a .wslconfig file in your Windows-related home directory (C:\Users\<user>).
 And for 14GB RAM and 32 GB Swap, add the following information to that file: